PyUGAT/pyweek34/README.dist.md

 If you get a libGL error and use conda for package management, you can solve it within your environment by `conda install -c conda-forge libstdcxx-ng`.

+If you use a Mac and get a `/bin/sh: sdl2-config: command not found` error, you can solve that with `brew install sdl2`.

 ## Play